lukianol/I/Num.71/Readme.txt

-﻿Reverse the bits of an unsigned integer.
+﻿Compute the discrete log of an unsigned integer.